Showing posts with label band. Show all posts

 Kitchen of Cabin

 The W. C. Handy Birthplace, Museum, and Library, in FlorenceLauderdale County, was established to celebrate the life of musician and composer William "W. C." Handy (1873-1958), known as the "Father of the Blues."
-Handy himself donated the seed money to set up the museum, which now includes several buildings and houses a large collection of memorabilia, personal items, and objects relating to Handy's musical career.
+Handy himself donated the seed money to establish the museum, which now includes several buildings and houses an extensive collection of memorabilia, personal items, and objects related to Handy's musical career.

-Handy gave to the city the $29,000 he was paid for the land on which the cabin stood to be used for the future restoration of his childhood home as a museum.
-The cabin was carefully dismantled and the logs were numbered and stored for later reassembly.
-Handy also bequeathed a large number of his personal possessions to the city to be used in the cabin after a suitable new location was found.
+Handy gave the city the $29,000 he was paid for the land on which the cabin stood to be used for the future restoration of his childhood home as a museum.
+The cabin was carefully dismantled, and the logs were numbered and stored for later reassembly.
+Handy also bequeathed a large number of his personal possessions to the city for use in the cabin after a suitable new location was found.

 Local citizens donated furnishings and other items that represented the period during which Handy lived there as a child.
 The W. C. Handy Museum opened to the public on June 7, 1970.

-A separate building was added in 1980 to house the Black Heritage Library, which was filled with books donated to or purchased for the museum under the direction of the Cabin Committee.
+A separate building was added in 1980 to house the Black Heritage Library, which was filled with books donated to or purchased by the Cabin Committee for the museum.

-In 2002, an addition was constructed that included a new area for the Black Heritage Library, office space, a kitchen, and a restroom as well as a community meeting room.
+In 2002, an addition was constructed that included a new area for the Black Heritage Library, office space, a kitchen, a restroom, and a community meeting room.

 Article from the Encyclopedia of Alabama